Parent-Child Visitation Support Guide

 Who Can Request Visitation/Contact Support

-- Parents who have applied for assistance under the Implementation Act of the Hague Convention and have received approval from the Ministry of Foreign Affairs to receive visitation support
+- Those who have applied for assistance under the Implementation Act of the Hague Convention and received approval from the Ministry of Foreign Affairs to receive visitation support.

 How to Obtain Parent-Child Visitation Support

-We will respond to requests for consultation by telephone or e-mail (Japanese or English).
+We will respond to request for consultation by telephone or e-mail (Japanese or English).

 - Submission of Application Form

 Please complete the application form by providing requested information and submit it to ISSJ with the original signature of the applicant (the completed form can be mailed or PDF).
 If you have any agreement or other relevant document pertaining to your visitation rights (such as an agreement between the parties, mediation papers, settlement records, decree and court judgment, etc.), please send all such documents along with the application form.